PennyLeScroche/PennyLeScroche.github.io/notes.md

 - The World Ended and you're fighting to survive
 - You are selected by ancient beings as protectors and they bestow you with tremendous power
 - You pilot specialized machines in order to protect the world
+- A corrupting evil force has descended upon a once peaceful land, and you answer the call to fight it
+- In a dangerous land where people live in protected you are a team that leaves to gather supplies and trade with other cities

 Types of Powers:
 - Physically altered bodies